Top veto overrides to watch in Kansas

 BANNING GENDER-AFFIRMING CARE FOR MINORS

 That includes Senate Bill 26, a bill that would prevent physicians from providing gender-reassignment services to minors.
-The proposal creates a civil cause of action against a physician who performs childhood gender reassignment service, and requires revocation of a physician’s license who performs childhood gender reassignment service.
+The proposal creates a civil cause of action against a physician who performs childhood gender reassignment service and requires the revocation of a physician’s license who performs childhood gender reassignment service.

 Senate Bill 26 passed 70-52 in the House and 23-12 in the Senate.